lbinan/gcp_merlin/README.md

 2. Select the controller and login VMs and press Start/Resume
 3. Once started, press the SSH button to launch an SSH session

-The following commands are to SSH into the login node from the Terminal.
+The following commands are to SSH into the login node using the Google Cloud SDK.
 ```
 gcloud compute ssh ${CLUSTER_NAME}-controller     --command "sudo journalctl -fu google-startup-scripts.service"     --zone $CLUSTER_ZONE